 Flaggen_Fahnen_International

 The language skills and certificates students should have before, during and after their studies vary from subject to subject.
-Many degree programmes often require or at least recommend additional languages in addition to the actual language of instruction.
+Many degree programs often require or at least recommend additional languages in addition to the actual language of instruction.

 Applicants who have not completed their (school-leaving) qualification at a German-speaking institution must proof that they have the required knowledge of the German language.